samsquire/user-urls/README.md

 # Usages

 The user URL is a real time query for options that the user can do right now.
 For example, in the above example, I could have a listener for parts of the URL url: classAnnotation=@RestController and methodAnnotation=@RequestMapping.
 This would show a list of services that the user can use.

+## Adtech

+## Realtime operational search

+This is what I'm really interested in.